Unemployed graduates fear being Europe's lost COVID-19 generation | DW | 29.03.2021

 Battlo belongs to the millions of young graduates across Europe who are scrambling in an overcrowded job market.
 Youth unemployment now stands at 17% in the EU — more than twice the general unemployment rate, according to Eurostat.

-The suspension of entry-level positions and an increase in layoffs during the 2020 pandemic year has resulted in a tsunami of applications for open positions.
+The suspension of entry-level positions and an increase in layoffs during the 2020 pandemic year have resulted in a tsunami of applications for open positions.

 Bogged down by rejections, anxiety and depression, young people are one of the groups hit hardest by the secondary effects of COVID-19.
 Youth groups criticize that their voices often drown in the pandemic uproar.